2016 Honda Fit — Carivo review Representative photo — may show another model year

 About the 2016 Honda Fit

-The 2016 Honda Fit is a hatchback that earns a Carivo score of 7.6/10 — rated Recommended.
+With an overall Carivo score of 7.6/10, the 2016 Honda Fit earns a Recommended rating among the hatchbacks we've scored.
 Its strongest dimension is Reliability at 8.5/10, while Performance at 6.5/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance at 6.5/10 is a genuine liability and a score that should factor heavily into any buying decision.
 The powertrain and chassis dynamics trail class rivals by a meaningful margin — don't overlook it.
 Technology scores 6.8/10 — the infotainment and driver-assist features feel dated against current-generation rivals.
 This is worth weighing if you prioritize connected features or modern safety tech.

 Priced from $14,740–$18,872, 26 MPG, seating 5, the Honda Fit sits in the budget-friendly tier of the hatchback market.
-At 7.9/10 for value, it delivers fair pricing for what's on offer, though the best alternatives in this price range score slightly higher.
+Value lands at 7.9/10 — you get what you pay for, no more and no less, with a few rivals offering slightly better per-dollar returns.
 At 10 years old, resale value, parts availability, and whether a successor model has improved on its weak points are all worth investigating before committing.

 Pros & Cons — 2016 Honda Fit